CoinCheung/fixmatch-pytorch/README.md

-# MixMatch
+# FixMatch

-This is my implementation of the experiment in the paper of [mixmatch](https://arxiv.org/abs/1905.02249).
-On my platform, the accuracy reaches 89+ on cifar10 with 250 labeled images.
+This is my implementation of the experiment in the paper of [fixmatch](https://arxiv.org/abs/2001.07685).

 ## Environment setup

+My platform is:
 * 2080ti gpu
 * ubuntu-16.04
 * python3.6.9
-* pytorch-1.2.0 from conda
+* pytorch-1.3.1 installed via conda
-* cudatoolkit-10.0.130 from conda
+* cudatoolkit-10.1.243
-* cudnn-7.6.2 in /usr/lib/x86_64-linux-gpu
+* cudnn-7.6.3 in /usr/lib/x86_64-linux-gpu

 ## Dataset